miking-lang/miking/README.md

 utest atomicGet a with 0 in
 ```

-`atomicCAS` performs an atomic compare-and-set, that is, it only updates the
+`atomicCAS a oldVal newVal` performs an atomic compare-and-set, that is, it only
-value of the reference if its current value is physically identical to the
+updates the value of `a` to `newVal` if the current value is identical to
-provided value, and then returns a Boolean representing if the update was
+`oldVal`, and then returns a Boolean representing if the update was successful
-successful or not:
+or not:

 ```
 utest atomicCAS a 0 1 with true in